VanXNF/Hackintosh-Gigabyte-B460M-Aorus-Pro/README_EN.md

 README English(Current)

+> 2023/2/7 update: Fix Intel Bluetooth issue(Ventura), diable debug output, UHD630 use ID 0300C89B(UHD630 used for acceleration only).
+>
 > 2023/1/27 update: OC 0.8.8 and all kexts.
 >
 > 2022/11/8 update: OC 0.8.5 and all kexts.
 Support Ventura Now.